 Protecting our intellectual property is critical to our innovation efforts.
 We own a number of patents, trade secrets, copyrights, trademarks, trade names and other forms of intellectual property related to our products and services throughout the world and in the operation of our business.
 We also have exclusive and non-exclusive rights to intellectual property owned by others.
 Our intellectual property may be challenged, stolen or otherwise infringed upon by third parties or we may be unable to maintain, renew or enter into new license agreements with third-party owners of intellectual property on reasonable terms.
 In addition, the global nature of our business increases the risk that our intellectual property may be subject to infringement, theft or other unauthorized use or disclosure by others.
-In some cases, our ability to protect our intellectual property rights by legal recourse or otherwise and the cost of enforcing our rights may be significant.
-Unauthorized use or disclosure of our intellectual property rights could lead to reputational harm and/or adversely impact our competitive position and results of operations.
+In some cases, our ability to protect our intellectual property rights by legal recourse or otherwise may be limited, particularly in countries where laws or enforcement practices are inadequate or undeveloped.
+And the cost of enforcing our rights may be significant.
+Unauthorized use or disclosure of our intellectual property rights or our inability to protect our intellectual property rights could lead to reputational harm and/or adversely impact our competitive position and results of operations.